Contact structures with singularities: from local to global: Introduction

-\textbf{Acknowledgements:} We are grateful to Charles-Michel Marle and Francisco Presas for several key conversations during the preparation of this article.
+\textbf{Acknowledgements:} We are grateful to Boris Khesin and Charles-Michel Marle for several key conversations during the preparation of this article.
 We are indebted to the Fondation Sciences Mathématiques de Paris for endowing the first author with a Chaire d'Excellence in 2017-2018 when this adventure started and to the Observatoire de Paris for being a source of inspiration for many of the constructions in this article and for their hospitality during the stay of both authors during the Fall and Winter of 2017-2018.